Appendix Cancer: Types, Symptoms, Causes & Treatment

 Appendix cancers are rare, but the popularity of this field keeps increasing.
 With advances being made in genetic studies, novel drug therapies, and surgical approaches, things are promising for better treatment outcomes and life quality.
 If you affect or know of anyone affected, connecting with specialized cancer centers along with research foundations may be useful in accessing newer treatments and support.

-Appendix Cancer Prevention Image
+Prevention Image

 Prevention